Hierarchical Variance Table for Power BI

 Key Features – Description

-5. Show/Hide Overall Total by toggling the Display Totals option under Table Options.
+The Overall Total can be shown/ hidden by toggling the Display Totals option under Table Options.

 You can take a look at the other advanced custom visuals by xViz here.